-How Long Between Readings?
+How Long to Wait Between Tarot Readings?

 If you have another question, then simply shuffle the deck and do a reading straight away.
 However, beware asking about the same situation too often.
 You’ll not get a straight answer, and you’ll end up feeling confused.
 Set the cards aside, wait a few days, then try again.